Sba-Stuff/Real-Time-Voice-Cloning/README.md

 This command installs additional GPU dependencies and recommended packages: `pip install -r requirements_gpu.txt`

 Additionally, you will need to ensure GPU drivers are properly installed and that your CUDA version matches your PyTorch and Tensorflow installations.

+### 7. Save Generated Output (Modified by Sba Stuff)
+The original tool is unable to save the results when you click on "Synthesize and Vocode" or "Vocode only".
+This code saves result as "output.wav" in the root directory.
+I hope you will like this minor effor.
+(Thanks.)